-A stock solution may be made by dissolving PI in the diluent of choice.
-PI is soluble in aqueous buffers and in organic solvents.
-Guidelines for the solubility of PI are as follows:
+For preparing a stock solution, PI is soluble in aqueous buffers and organic solvents, as follows:

 - · Phosphate-buffered saline (PBS), pH 7.2 ≤ 2 mg/mL

 - · Ethanol ≤ 0.2 mg/mL

-- \cdot DMSO \leq 2.5 mg/mL
+- · Dimethyl sulfoxide (DMSO) ≤ 2.5 mg/mL

-- · Dimethyl formamide ≤ 3.3 mg/mL
+- · Dimethyl formamide (DMF) ≤ 3.3 mg/mL

-NOTE: If making a stock solution using an organic solvent, further dilution into aqueous buffers or isotonic saline should be made prior to performing biological experiments.
-Ensure that the residual amount of organic solvent is insignificant, as organic solvents may have physiological effects at low concentrations.
+NOTE: If preparing stock solution using an organic solvent, further dilute into aqueous buffer or isotonic saline before performing biological experiments.
+Ensure that the residual amount of organic solvent is insignificant, as it may have physiological effects at low concentrations.

-Wherever possible, prepare and use the stock solutions on the same day.
-Protect stock solutions from prolonged exposure to light.
-If stock solutions must be made in advance, aliquot and store in tightly sealed vials at -20°C, protected from prolonged exposure to light.
+Whenever possible, prepare and use stock solution on the same day.
+Protect stock solution from prolonged exposure to light.
+If stock solution must be made in advance, aliquot and store in tightly sealed vials at -20°C and protect from prolonged exposure to light.
 Generally these will be stable for up to 1 month.